Fresh Herb Usage Guide: Master Flavors Like a Pro Cook

 1. The Delicate “Soft” Herbs

-• When to add them: Almost always at the very end of cooking or as a raw garnish.
+Add soft herbs at the end of cooking or use them fresh as a garnish.

 2. The Robust “Hard” Herbs